 In our caffeine-fueled society, understanding the caffeine content in popular beverages like tea and coffee is critical.
+Caffeine is a natural stimulant found in a variety of plants, most notably the Camellia sinensis plant, which is used to make tea, and coffee beans.
+Caffeine works by stimulating the central nervous system, which increases alertness and reduces fatigue.
 With tea and coffee serving as the chosen elixirs for many to kick-start their day, the question of how much caffeine each contains often arises.
 Let’s embark on a verbose journey exploring and comparing the amount of caffeine in these two popular hot beverages.

 Understanding the Basics: What is the Caffeine Content in Tea and Coffee?